-For Asian Indian Hindus, cremation is common; burials are contrary to cultural belief systems.
+For Asian Indian Hindus, families will perform various rituals to ensure a good death for the patient.
+For example, they will bring prasada (food from the temple offered to the deity), placing holy water in the mouth of the patient to wash away sins, and placing sanctified bracelets to help ward off evil [204].
+Cremation is common; burials are contrary to cultural belief systems [204].
 Hindu adults who pass away are cremated, and this process is considered necessary purification.
 Hindu children have not fully developed and have not become impure, and therefore, they do not need to undergo the purification rites after death [70].
 Traditionally, male relatives will attend the cremation, and the oldest son will light the fire for the cremation ritual.
 (Women are not permitted to attend.)
 The mourning period generally lasts 10 to 16 days.
 During this time, the family is perceived to be tainted, and friends and distant relatives do not visit [70].